Dhyan-02/Splitwise/DEPLOYMENT.md

 1. Click **"Deploy"**
 2. Vercel will build and deploy (takes 2-3 minutes)
 3. Wait for deployment to complete
-4. You'll get a URL like: `https://splitwise-frontend.vercel.app`
+4. You'll get a URL like: `https://tripsync-frontend.vercel.app`

 ### 3.6 Test Frontend

 1. Open your Vercel URL
-2. You should see the Splitwise login page
+2. You should see the TripSync login page
 3. Try registering a new user
 4. If you see errors, check the browser console (F12) and Vercel deployment logs